Mufti (film): Reception

 Sunayana Suresh of The Times of India gave 3.5 out of 5 and wrote "This is definitely one of the more interesting narratives that have been told on Sandalwood screen this year and it is worth that visit to the halls if intriguing and innovative commercial dramas are what you like."
 A Sharadhaa of The New Indian Express wrote "Mufti looks promising and will be another film in Sriimurali’s hit list, and Shivarajkumar’s role will stay in the minds of moviegoers."

 Karthik Keramalu of Firstpost wrote "Mufti is a multi-starrer that’s designed to cater to fans of both Shiva Rajkumar and Sriimurali."
-Indiaglitz gave 4 out of 5 and wrote "Srimurali in the first half wins convincingly for his action, minimum of dialogues; it is Shivarajakumar occupies the whole of second half for his composed performance.
-The action scenes are very less to Dr Shiv.
-When he holds his favorite sharp edge weapon ‘Long’ (that he has been holding since Om in 1995), the fans cheer up with his ‘Samhara’."

 Accolades

+Sequel

+After the success of the film, the makers decided to explore the back story of the character played by Shivarajkumar and hence the idea got into play when the movie was announced 26 May 2023.
+The movie is titled Bhairathi Ranagal, which is said to be both a prequel and sequel to the film.

 Remake

-The film is remade in Tamil as Pathu Thala by Studio Green.
-Starring Silambarasan and Gautham Karthik.
-It was directed by Obeli N. Krishna is set release on March 2023.
+The film was remade in Tamil as Pathu Thala by Studio Green, starring Silambarasan and Gautham Karthik.
+It was directed by Obeli N. Krishna and released in March 2023.